 Mr Walter Menteth, B. A. (Arch), Dip Arch, RIBA, FRIAS

-Walter is an architectural, planning and design practitioner, writer, researcher and educator.
-He is a lead consultant architect, a director of Walter Menteth Architects Ltd., Project Compass CIC, Landlord Ltd., an RIBA Trustee, a Trustee of the North Southwark Environment Trust and founding member of thefulcrum.eu network.
+Walter Menteth is an architectural, planning and design practitioner, writer, researcher and educator.
+He is a lead consultant architect, a director of Walter Menteth Architects Ltd., Project Compass CIC, Landlord Ltd., a Trustee of the North Southwark Environment Trust, and founding member of thefulcrum.eu network.
 From 2011-2015 he was a member of the Cabinet Office SME panel.

 Walter Menteth Architects have won over sixteen national architectural awards and have had works published extensively in the UK and abroad.
 Walter received an RIBA Research Trust Award in 2012, the 2015 RIBA President's Medal for Research and the 2015 RIBA President's Award for Practice located Research for his work on procurement reform, impacting the Public Contract Regulations 2015 and internationally Directive 2014/24/EU.
-His research has also impacted in other areas including the framework of the reformed 2016 Building Regulations and policy on construction VAT.
+His procurement research has also impacted other areas including the framework of the reformed 2016 Building Regulations and policy on construction VAT.

 - Materials and detail